panospagiatis/php-learning-journey/README.md

 # PHP Learning Journey

-This repository contains a collection of PHP scripts developed as part of my learning path toward building a Pilates Studio management system.
+This repository contains a collection of PHP scripts developed as part of my learning path in PHP (& Laravel).

 ## Project Files